This is the galaxy we live in. The beautiful detailed spiral of the Milky Way.

 “NO” TO GOD.
 “YES” TO THE KINGDOM OF GOD?

 In another place Jesus says the Kingdom of God is like two sons.
 The Father says, “Will you work today in the vineyard for me?”
 One son says, “Yes”, but it is no more than verbal assent.
 No actual work occurs.
 The other son says “No” to the father, but later decides of his own accord to do some work in the vineyard.
 So Jesus asks, “Which one did the will of the father?”
 Answer: the one who said “no” but actually ploughed the field.

 Through this story Jesus is teaching us to perceive a reality among people in the world around us.
-Off the top of my head I can think of many people who have not said “yes” to God, or who have even said “no” to God, whose love and work and care for people and whose beautiful character often appear to manifest the Kingdom of God better than some religious believers do!
+Off the top of my head I can think of many people who have not said “yes” to GOD, or who have even said “no” to GOD, or to the very idea of GOD, whose love and work and care for people and whose beautiful character often appear to manifest the Kingdom of GOD more authentically than some religious believers do!

 Rajiv Parti – author of “Dying to Live”

 ENTERING THE KINGDOM AS A PARADIGM ALL ITS OWN